zShanCS/vs-code-extension/README.md

 ### Code Generation
 Users provide description of the code to generate and that description is fed into Codex with optimal parameters that follow best practices.

-An example is given below
+**Usage**
+- *Command:* Autoflow Magic
+- *Input:*
+    - Prefix with `#:` and write a short description of the task for which the user wants to generate code

 ### Code Explanation
 User can select a code and asks for code explanation.
 It returns a paragraph that explains the code.
 An example is given below